Kentico/kentico-cloud-docs-publisher/README.md

 Backend function for Kentico Cloud documentation portal, which utilizes [Kentico Cloud](https://app.kenticocloud.com/) as a source of its content.

-The function periodically checks content item variants in Kentico Cloud that are in a `Cascade publish` or `Scheduled publish` worflow step.
-These content item variants and their inner items are then automatically published using [Content Management API](https://developer.kenticocloud.com/v1/reference#content-management-api-v2).
+The function receives events from [Dispatcher](https://github.com/KenticoDocs/cloud-docs-web/wiki/Dispatcher) with the webhook data from Kentico Cloud containing workflow changes.
+This service then retrieves the item's whose workflow step was changed, checks the workflow step it was changed to and performs a `Cascade publish` or cascade `Scheduled publish` worflow step.
+The content item variant and its inner items are published/scheduled using [Content Management API](https://developer.kenticocloud.com/v1/reference#content-management-api-v2).

 ## Overview

 1. This project is a TypeScript Azure Functions application.
-2. It periodically checks content item variants in Kentico Cloud that are in specific workflow step and then publishes them.
+2. It reacts to events from Dispatcher containing item and workflow step id from Kentico Cloud and performs cascade publish or schedule on all of the item's inner items.

 ## Setup

 ### Prerequisites

 1. Node (+yarn) installed
 2. Visual Studio Code installed
 3. Subscriptions on Kentico Cloud